kgoodeMFTA/Bill-of-exchange-Replacement-Application/README.md

 A working, full-stack prototype of a smart-contract-based payment platform built on **Hyperledger Fabric**.
 CheckChain creates conditional payment agreements (escrow-as-code), releases funds when verifiable conditions are met, and issues cryptographically signed "Digital Cashier's Check" receipts.
 Designed for contractors, landlords, escrow agents, and B2B AP teams.

-> Built by [Kyle Goode](https://github.com/KgoodeMFTA) — M.S.
+> Built by [Kerry Goode](https://github.com/KgoodeMFTA) — M.S.
 FinTech & Analytics, Wake Forest University.
 This project is a direct extension of capstone research on blockchain integration for programmable consumer banking.

 ---